ED-U-CARDS BASEBALL CARD GAME 1957

 The educational elements and competitive gameplay made ed-u-cards very popular among children in the late 1950s.
 It satisfied their interest in collecting traditional baseball cards while also improving their knowledge of the national pastime.
 For Milton Bradley, the unique combination of entertainment and education proved to be a very lucrative formula.
 They continued producing new ed-u-cards sets annually featuring the latest MLB stars and updated stats.

-Read also: TOP 10 TONY GWYNN BASEBALL CARDS
+Read also: TRADING BASEBALL CARDS NEAR ME

 As the 1960s arrived, the traditional baseball card craze among kids was in full swing with no-frills sets from Topps dominating the marketplace.
 While ed-u-cards remained popular for several years due to its educational aspects, it struggled to compete with the allure of plain baseball cards that could simply be collected and traded.
 By the mid-1960s, Milton Bradley decided to discontinue producing their ed-u-cards line to focus on other game properties.
 But for a period in the late 1950s, ed-u-cards brilliantly blended baseball cards with learning to spark children’s interest in America’s favorite pastime.
 Its innovative formula made it one of the most memorable baseball card releases from that era.